 Those who suffer from kidney cancer due to exposure to contaminated water should seek compensation for their treatment costs and other damages.
 This way, they can access the services they need to get their health back or cope with the disease.
-An injury lawyer can assist throughout this process.
+A Lakeland personal injury lawyer can assist throughout this process.

 What Is Kidney Cancer?

 According to Cleveland Clinic, kidney (or renal) cancer occurs when a tumor forms in your kidney tissue.
 If it grows out of control, it can spread to other organs.

 You can suffer different types of kidney cancer, including: